 Sentinel Campground: All sites close Tuesday, November 12 at noon.

-Moraine Campground: Sites 01 - 46 and 51 - 68 close Wednesday, September 04 at noon.
+Moraine Campground: Sites 01-46 and 51-68 close Wednesday, September 4 at noon.
 All other sites close Wednesday, October 16 at noon.
-Note: The road to Cedar Grove will close Tuesday, November 12 at noon.
-Please plan on leaving the canyon before that time.

 Road construction along sections of the Generals Highway is underway.
 Construction will take place from the Highway 180 junction to Little Baldy Saddle.
 All national park and US Forest Service areas and local facilities will remain open.
 However, there will be driving delays of up to one hour to allow cars to pass through the one-lane construction zone.
 For more information, visit the road construction web page.